6 places to cry in public in Louisville

 Photo provided by St. James Court Art Show

-So we decided to do the hard work for you and find six places that might suit your sobbing needs, no matter the cause.
+If you’re looking for the right place to have an old-fashioned, heartfelt cry in public — we got you.
+We did the hard work for you and find six places that might suit your sobbing needs, no matter the cause.

 St. James Court